 Hotel-Restaurant Drei Hasen

-Not far from the historical townhall, the Hotel-Restaurant Drei Hasen is worth to mention.
-Its restaurant offers delicious local cuisine.
-Once I tried its fish paired with a type of German Riesling, and it was so memorable.
-The restaurant is family-friendly and offers menu choices “Häschen – Karte” for kids.
+Located just a stone’s throw away from the historical town hall, the Hotel-Restaurant Drei Hasen is a place for foodies.
+Its restaurant offers delicious local cuisine, and I can still remember the time I paired their fish with a type of German Riesling.
+It was a meal to remember.
+In addition, the restaurant is family-friendly and even offers a special menu called “Häschen – Karte” for kids.

 Other single point of interests, Synagogue, and the City Church